gilmiriam/tangelo_challenge/README.md

 # FLATTEN API
 ## How to use
-You many different ways the API
+You have many different ways to run the API
 - Terminal
 ```sh
 $ curl -X GET 'http://localhost:8080/flat?key=\[1,2,3,\[2\]\]'